himselfv/miranda-ng/plugins/Db3x_mmap_origin/readme.txt

 3. First field of DATABASELINK instead of structure size now stores flags.
 We should pass 0 (or "Compact" if we support it) -- done.
   The zero-implementation for Compact() itself is not needed - MDatabaseCommon provides one automatically.

+4. Database plugins now need to report MDB_CAPS_CREATE if they support the creation of new DBs.